dineththilina/rag-agent-toolkit-rs/README.md

 ### Uploading your own PDFs

-Go to the **Docs Q&A** tab and click **+ Add PDF**.
+Click **Add** in the Documents panel (left side).
 Pick one or more PDF, TXT, or MD files.
-They're read, split, indexed, and immediately searchable — no filesystem fiddling.
-Your uploaded documents are listed in the sidebar and persist across restarts.
-Sample documents are preloaded so you can try search right away.
+PDFs are read in your browser with Mozilla's pdf.js — the same engine Firefox uses — which handles real-world PDFs far more reliably than server-side parsers, and means your files never leave your machine as raw bytes (only the extracted text is sent to be indexed).
+Documents appear in the panel immediately and persist across restarts.
+Scanned/image-only PDFs are detected and reported clearly (they'd need OCR first).
+Sample documents are preloaded so search works right away.

 ### Switching providers